 - Diffuse large B-cell lymphoma of the stomach may arise spontaneously in individuals without a previous history of cancer, or it may occur from the transformation of an indolent mucosa-associated lymphoid tissue gastric lymphoma into the more aggressive diffuse large B-cell lymphoma form.

 Researchers have suggested that Helicobacter Pylori infection may also be associated with the stomach’s Diffuse large B cell lymphoma.
 People with large-sized B-cell lymphoma (diffuse large B-cell) of the stomach may have been infected by the Helicobacter Pylori bacteria.

 Yes, Lymphoma, and some of the treatments for lymphoma, can cause bowel problems such as diarrhea, constipation, and flatulence.
 However, these are usually mild and temporary.

 1. Diffuse large B-cell lymphoma of the stomach (DLBCL)

 Symptoms associated with gastrointestinal lymphoma include abdominal pain and cramps, unexplained weight loss, malabsorption of the food ingested, rectal bleeding, and severe constipation or bowel obstruction.

-Although Hodgkin lymphoma is less common than Non-Hodgkin lymphoma, it is considered the most treatable cancer.
-Hodgkin is often diagnosed at an early stage and treated because they begin in the upper body such as the neck, armpit, chest, etc, and is noticeable.
-However, the NHL starts in the lymph nodes and can not be easily distinguished.
+Hodgkin lymphoma may be less common than Non-Hodgkin, but it is still the most treatable form of cancer.
+Hodgkin’s is often diagnosed at an early stage and treated because they begin in the upper body, such as the neck, armpit, chest, etc., and is noticeable.
+However, the NHL starts in the lymph nodes and cannot be easily distinguished.

-In the early stages, when the initial cancer is small, it can be removed with biopsy and no further treatments may be needed.
-But in the progressive stages, NHL is mostly treated with radiation therapy and chemotherapy.
+In the early stages, when the cancer is small, it can be removed with biopsy, and no further treatments may be needed.
+However, chemotherapy and radiation therapy are often used to treat NHL in its progressive stages.